 Set Your Camera ISO

 I am going to advise you to start with your Camera ISO.
 You have to pick an ISO based on the light conditions of where you are going to be shooting.
 So, for example, take your camera and step out the front door.
 Assess the light.
 Is it a bright sunny day?
 Is it a cloudy day?
 Is it a dark and gloomy day?
 Let’s say it is a bright sunny day.
 In that case, set your ISO to the lowest number, such as ISO 100.
-If it is a cloudy day, you might need to set your ISO to a larger value such as ISO 400, and if it is a dark and gloomy day, you might need to push ISO further to something like ISO 800, or even ISO 1600.
+If it is a cloudy day, you might need to set your ISO to a larger value such as ISO 400, and if it is a dark and gloomy day, you might need to push it further to ISO 800, or even ISO 1600.
 These are just numbers to start with until you get the hang of ISO for yourself.
 If the conditions stay the same throughout your shoot, you can set your ISO and forget about it.
 So…one down.

 Set Your Aperture

 Next decide on your lens Aperture.
 Do you want close-up pictures with those nice blurry backgrounds with the strange name of bokeh?
 Do you want pictures that are sharp from front to back?
 Do you want something in between?
 Let’s say you want a closeup picture with nice bokeh.
 Set your aperture to the lowest f/ number that your camera has, such as f/2 or f/3.5.
 Do you want a nice sharp landscape photo?
 Set your aperture to f/5.6 or f/8 to start with.
 Do you want something in between those two?
 Set your aperture in the mid range, maybe f/4.
 You get the idea.
 For now, don’t try f/16 or smaller…yet.
-Instead, start with something like f/5.6.
+Instead, start with a midrange like f/5.6.

 Aperture can get a bit confusing for beginners, because a small number like f/2 represents a larger aperture, whereas a large number like f/16 represents a smaller aperture.
 Check out the aperture article I linked earlier for more details on why this is the case.